 The major complication in our study is that the independent random variables of interest are not identically distributed; their laws depend on the parameters in an inherently non-trivial way.
-Moreover, we cannot rely on a simple explicit form of the statistics, as our predecessors did in~\cite{ACCL2022, BC2022, C2022, CL2023}.
-To overcome these obstacles we designed an approximation procedure of the independent random variables in question by exponential random variables with intensities spread uniformly over an interval.
+Moreover, we cannot rely on a simple explicit form of the statistics, as our predecessors did in~\cite{ACCL2022, ACCL2024, BC2022, C2022, CL2023}.
+To overcome these obstacles we developed an approximation procedure of the independent random variables in question by exponential random variables with intensities spread uniformly over an interval.
 We couple these objects on the same probability space, which allows us to use simple estimates and bounds for the linear statistics in a manageable way.
 As a result, we are able to prove a multivariate central limit theorem for rotationally-invariant statistics associated with \textit{bounded measurable functions} and its stronger \textit{functional} version for radius-dependent statistics.
 Under additional assumptions of regularity of the statistics and their positivity, the latter result extends to yet another functional central limit theorem for the vector stochastic process; the entries of the vector are the linear statistic itself and its first hitting time.
 We recall that the first hitting ``time'' tells us when the radius-dependent statistic reaches a certain fixed value for the first time as the radius of the disk monotonically increases or decreases (depending on the situation).
 We will give explicit characterizations of the limiting stochastic processes in all the described cases.

-It is also worth pointing out that the covariance functions of the processes in our central limit theorems do not involve derivatives, in stark contrast with those in the theorems from Y.~Ameur, H.~Hedenmalm, and N.~Makarov~\cite{AHM2011, AHM2015}, from T.~Lebl\'{e} and S.~Serfaty~\cite{LS2018}, and from B.~Rider and B.~Vir\'{a}g~\cite{RV2007}.
-In particular, we do not find a Gaussian free filed, which is, perhaps, not surprising since effectively we are dealing with the radial component of the Mittag-Leffler process only.
+It is also worth pointing out that the covariance functions of the processes in our central limit theorems do not involve derivatives, in stark contrast with those in the theorems from Y.~Ameur, H.~Hedenmalm, and N.~Makarov~\cite{AHM2011, AHM2015} and B.~Rider and B.~Vir\'{a}g~\cite{RV2007}.
+In particular, we do not find a Gaussian free field, which is, perhaps, not surprising since effectively we are dealing with the radial component of the Mittag-Leffler process only.

-In the next section, we begin by introducing some preliminary concepts and the notation.
+We begin by introducing some preliminary concepts and the notation.